IFC doubles global rupee bond issue; sees strong investor interest

-MUMBAI International Finance Corp.
-(IFC), a part of the World Bank group, has issued a second tranche of 10 billion rupees in three-year bonds at 7.75 percent, citing strong investor interest for rupee exposure.
+MUMBAI Jan 15 International Finance Corp.
+(IFC), a part of the World Bank group, has issued a second tranche of 10 billion rupees ($162.40 million) in three-year bonds at 7.75 percent, citing strong investor interest for rupee exposure.

 The sale doubles the issue size from its November bond issue of $160 million and is seen as a significant step towards liberalisation of the partially-convertible rupee.